 - NPR News - NPR's app opens to top stories, but also has other sections.
 The big bonus here is that most of the stories have an audio option, so when I choose a story to email, it is usually one that can be listened to as well as read.
 As a former reporter for an NPR-member station, I love sharing NPR stories with the guys.
 They have heard these reporters on the radio in our home and car for many hours growing up, and I know they are familiar voices.

 - BBC News - BBC (British Broadcasting Company) provides an international view to the news.
 It too has a variety of sections -- one of the nice things here is that the app will remember how you customize the sections, so you can pick the ones you want to see regularly.
 This is handy because it's the only one of the apps where we closely follow the sports section because of its coverage of English Premier League soccer and other international soccer matches.
 This gives me plenty of soccer stories to send to my teen soccer player who is still homeschooling -- and also helps me keep up.

-Of course, there are many other publications that have mobile apps, and you can choose which ones to download to your device.
+Of course, there are many other publications that have mobile apps, and you can choose which ones to use.
 Most news apps are available for both iPhone and Android.

 Sharing news stories often leads to discussions of historical, geographical, political, and sociological context.
 Long before the word "app" came into general usage, sharing news stories in our household also led to heated kitchen table debates, taking inquiry-based homeschooling all the way to a study of argumentation -- including an exploration of the logical fallacies that might be lurking in a brother's argument.